AdekunleAdeniran/low_level_programming/0x01-variables_if_else_while/README.md

 You are not allowed to use any variable of type char All your code should be in the main function

-[101-print_comb4.c](./Write a program that prints all possible different combinations of three digits.
+[101-print_comb4.c](./101-print_comb4.c) - Write a program that prints all possible different combinations of three digits.

 Numbers must be separated by ,, followed by a space The three digits must be different